xen-project/xen/docs/misra/deviations.rst

        it.
      - Tagged as `safe` for ECLAIR.

+   * - R8.4
+     - Some functions are excluded from non-debug build, therefore the absence of declaration is safe.
+     - Tagged as `safe` for ECLAIR, such functions are:
+         - apei_read_mce()
+         - apei_check_mce()
+         - apei_clear_mce()

+   * - R8.4
+     - Given that bsearch and sort are defined with the attribute 'gnu_inline', it's deliberate not to have a prior declaration.
+       See Section \"6.33.1 Common Function Attributes\" of \"GCC_MANUAL\" for a full explanation of gnu_inline.
+     - Tagged as `deliberate` for ECLAIR.

+   * - R8.4
+     - first_valid_mfn is defined in this way because the current lack of NUMA support in Arm and PPC requires it.
+     - Tagged as `deliberate` for ECLAIR.

    * - R8.6
      - The following variables are compiled in multiple translation units belonging to different executables and therefore are safe.